Are You Getting the Best Cell Lease Rates?

 Like many markets, the rates for cell towers are subject to fluctuation.
 So if the market moves up, you’ll be stuck with a lower rate.

-Cell tower leases can last up to 5 years, but may be as short as 1 year.
+Agreements can last up to 5 years, but may be as short as 1 year.

 Just remember, any time a lease is up for renewal is another chance for you to renegotiate your rates.

 Whether you already have a lease on your property, have an offer, or are just exploring your options, you have to understand the market and the process.

 Before you commit to a contract, make sure you know what you’re getting into.
 If you have a buyout offer, it’s a good sign your tower is worth something–so make sure you truly understand the value.